SakarDev/CorporateExpenseManagement/README.md

 # Corporate Expense Management Application
-<p> A streamlined system designed to facilitate the tracking of employee expenses, ensuring their timely reimbursement at the end of each month.</p>
+<p> A streamlined system designed to facilitate the tracking of employee expenses, ensuring their timely reimbursement at the end of each month.
-<p> <b>It's important to note that the development of this application served as a practical exercise for the Mobile Application Module, a part of the Software Engineering course at Koya University.
-The application was crafted using Java and SQLite to demonstrate the skills and knowledge acquired throughout the course.</b></p>
+</br></br>Note: It's important to note that the development of this application served as a practical exercise for the Mobile Application Module, a part of the Software Engineering course at Koya University.
+The application was crafted using Java and SQLite to demonstrate the skills and knowledge acquired throughout the course.</p>

 ## Employee abilities: